Burp Proxy options

 - Strip Proxy-* headers in incoming requests - Browsers sometimes send request headers containing information intended for the proxy server that is being used.
 Some attacks exist whereby a malicious web site may attempt to induce a browser to include sensitive data within these headers.
 By default, Burp Proxy strips these headers from incoming requests to prevent leakage of any information.
 Unchecking this option will cause Burp to leave these headers unmodified.

-- Strip Accept-Encoding headers in incoming requests - Browsers typically offer to accept various encodings in responses, e.g. for compression of content.
+- Remove unsupported encodings from Accept-Encoding headers in incoming requests - Browsers typically offer to accept various encodings in responses, e.g. for compression of content.
 Some encodings cause problems when processing responses in Burp.
-By default, Burp removes this header to reduce the chance that encoding is used.
-If a server mandates encoding then you might need to uncheck this option.
+By default, Burp removes unsupported encodings to reduce the chance that they are used.
+If a server mandates support for an unsupported encoding then you might need to uncheck this option.

 - Strip Sec-WebSocket-Extensions headers in incoming requests - Browsers may offer to support various extensions relating to WebSocket connections, e.g. for compression of content.
 Some encodings cause problems when processing responses in Burp.
 By default, Burp removes this header to reduce the chance that extensions are used.
 If a server mandates a particular extension then you might need to uncheck this option.